pittcsc/Documents/Constitution.md

 1. Policies regarding Associate Membership will follow the procedures laid out in Section VIII.
 Associate members may not vote, hold office nor serve in a formal leadership role.
 They may participate in organization meetings and activities.
 Pitt student membership shall comprise of at least 75% of the total membership at all times.
 2. Associate membership is comprised of students from neighboring universities and graduates that are interested in participating in the club's activities.
 They will not be actively recruited, but are welcome to attend and participate in club affairs if interested.

-## XI) Officers
+## XI) Executive Board

-The organization shall have the following officers:
+The Pitt CSC leadership will comprise of the Executive Board whose membership will consist of the following roles:

 1. President
 2. Vice President